Option Delta Calculator

 Where:

-Delta_put = Always negative, reflecting inverse price relationship
+Delta_put = Always negative, reflecting the inverse price relationship

 Given